 A more subtle and elegant alternative is suteki (素敵), which means “wonderful” or “charming.”
 Suteki can be used to describe a person affectionately, without the connotation of sensuality.

-To praise a man's appearance, the most common term is ikemen (イケメン), which refers to a handsome and charming man.
+To compliment a man’s appearance, the most common term is ikemen (イケメン), which refers to a good-looking and charming man.
 It is a modern word, widely used by young people to describe attractive men.

-Hansamu (ハンサム)Another adaptation of the English "handsome" is a direct compliment, especially used to describe male appearance in a positive way.
+Hansamu (ハンサム), another adaptation of the English “handsome,” is a direct compliment, especially used to positively describe male appearance.

 Other Compliments and Expressions of Delight